 But, encore une fois, who would produce our show?
 We decided to take a minute and think through all the things a producer does: contracts, ticketing, publicity, marketing and essentially general overseeing of everything.
 And, most importantly, a producer raises the investments that fund the production.
 We realized we had done all the things a producer does when we ran our shows in March.
 And, after we made a budget, we realized we had enough investors to fund the show.
 Turns out, we're producers!
 And the show is moving Off-Broadway!

+That's right, Unbroken Circle will begin previews on May 29th and have its official opening on June 19th.
+And the whole cast is able to come back!
+Look at our sassy new website: UnbrokenCircleThePlay.com.
 And, speaking of producers, I'm reading "The Abonimable Showman," which is all about David Merrick who produced Hello, Dolly!, 42nd Street and many other Broadway classics.
 He came up with the idea of having a "reserve" in the initial investment so a show can keep running until it finds its audience.
 So, besides raising that money, we're using another tactic that keeps a show running until it finds its audience—that's right, we're offering a ticket discount code to my fans.
 (And to my enemies.)
 Anyone can use it!
 Go to BroadwayOffers.com and put in the code UCSETH for ye olde cheap tickets.